glind/hcs-cms/README.md

-# ob-cms
+# hcs-cms
-Open Build CMS built from wagtail
+Hack, Crack or Scam CMS built from the Open Build CMS